-I confess to the 2 frozen pizzas I keep on stand by in the freezer.
-There I got it out.
-Now you know that sometimes despite all of my good intentions I don’t do any more than remove from plastic and bake.
 As the weather cools off, I always want food that wraps me up and makes me feel good.
 Chicken pot pie is definitely at the top of that list.
-With Weeknight Worthy Chicken Pot Pie, I can indulge even when I am not feeling the labor of love that often goes with comfort food.
+With Weeknight Worthy Chicken Pot Pie, I can indulge even when I am not feeling the labor of love (or the calories) that often goes with comfort food.

-As you can see, Weeknight Worthy Chicken Pot Pie still maintains a great shape even without the bottom crust.
+As you can see, Chicken Pot Pie still maintains a great shape even without the bottom crust.
 You can use whatever vegetables you normally like in pot pie.
-This recipe keeps it classic.
-Corn, green beans, carrots, peas, celery and onion.
-I know some people like potatoes, but I really think the crust provides enough carbs.
+This recipe keeps it classic, but corn, green beans and potatoes are all great additions.
+I switch it up a little every time.

 The gravy for this is kept light with low sodium chicken stock and just 2 tablespoons of butter.
 Often gravies will call for heavy cream.
 I don’t think you need it here.
 The sauce gets nice and creamy and coats all of the vegetables perfectly.
 Start to finish, you can make this in under 1 hour.
 That’s pretty good for a weeknight meal and 35 minutes of that is completely passive cooking.